OKhomiakova/StickTo/README.md

 # StickTo
-This is a best habit tracking app on the market (WIP).
+This is the best habit tracking app on the market (WIP).